spinofsf/SDC-basic-lane-detection/README.md

         return filled_image
 ```

 1. The first step in the pipeline is processing the RGB image through a color mask so that only yellows and whites are detected.
 This is implemented as shown below.
-Two copies of the source image are made and one is run through the white color mask and the other through an yellow color mask.
-The thresholds for both color masks are obtained from a few experiments.
+Two copies of the source image are made - one copy is run through a white color mask, and the other through an yellow color mask.
+The threshold values for both color masks are obtained from a few experiments.
 Finally both the masks are combined using 'cv2.addweighted()' function.

 ```python
     def colormask_yellowwhite(image):